maxwolf621/Notes/Angular/directive.md

 </div>
 ```

-#### ngStyle
+### ngStyle & ngModel

-ngStyle is used to change the multiple style properties of our HTML elements.
+**`ngStyle` is used to change the multiple CSS style properties of our HTML elements.**

-We can also bind these properties to values that can be updated by the user or our components.
+Bind string type values to HTML element statically.
 ```html
 <div [ngStyle]="{'background-color':status === 'error' ? 'red' : 'blue' }"></<div>